On 'Lux,' Rosalía pulls the entire world into her symphony

 I know that a lot of women can struggle with the credit situation because there are so many credits.
 Some people can assume that [a] man has done the job for them.
 But I wish that somebody could do my job — because I would have much more time to be with my family and to not lose significant moments in my life.
 I wish that I could just press a button and this could happen.
 It's not the case.
 I will always honor my position of being able to collaborate, but I also don't have [the] rush for the world to understand who I am.

 I do want to ask a little bit about how you came to the sounds.
 I did interview you a couple of years ago and you told me, my grandma, she would want me to be singing Pavarotti.
-And [then] I heard "Mio Cristo," [and] you are full in operatic technical excellence.
+And [then] I heard "Mio Cristo Piange Diamanti," [and] you are full in operatic technical excellence.

 It took me a year, it took me a year!
 It took me so long to crack that one.